 So, the most basic tip on preserving flowers is to change the water once a day using a lukewarm temperature.

-You can also treat the water to prevent bacteria growth; there are three ways to do this: two tablespoons of sugar, two table spoons of apple cider vinegar or a penny at the bottom of the vase.
-A small amount of bleach added to the water can also benefit the flowers and prevent bacteria growing.
+You can also treat the water to prevent bacteria growth; there are three ways to do this: two tablespoons of sugar, two tablespoons of apple cider vinegar or a penny at the bottom of the vase.
+A small amount of bleach added to the water can also benefit the flowers and prevent bacteria growth.